buckleylab/Buckley_lab_protocols/Using_the_server/getting_started_on_server.md

    ```
 3. **Cntrl+X** to save and exit.
 The console will ask you if you want to overwrite (Y) and what to name the file (don't change).
 4. Log out and then back in to the server.

+* See [these instructions](https://github.com/buckleylab/Buckley_lab_protocols/blob/master/Using_the_server/jupyter_notebooks.md) for more code to expand the number of jupyter-n screens you can have open at once.

 ## About screens
-Screens can allow you to continue long-running processes even when you aren't logged-in or connected to the server (thus protecting your work while it's still running).
+Screens allow you to continue long-running processes even when you aren't logged-in or connected to the server (thus protecting your work while it's still running).
 You can also use screens to run multiple processes on the server at once.
 An attached screen can be intereacted with through the PuTTY terminal.
 A detached screen cannot be interacted with in this way, but will run independently and will not stop running if you disconnect.
-Screens retain whichever conda environment you opened them in.
+Screens retain whichever directory location and conda environment you opened them in.

    - See which screens are currently active\
    `screen -ls`
    - Create a named screen\
-   `screen -S NAME_SCREEN
+   `screen -S NAME_SCREEN`
    - Detach a screen from the server with **CTRL+A+D**
    - Reattach the screen\
    `screen -r`
    - Kill an attached screen with **CTRL+C** then **Y**
+   - Kill detached screen\
+   `screen -X -S NAME_SCREEN quit`

 ## Port forwarding Jupyter Notebooks
 Port forwarding creates a user-interface of a Jupyter Notebooks screen on your web browser.